-Back-to-School Night will be held on Thursday, September 22 at 6:30 pm.
+Back-to-School Night will be held on Thursday, September 14 at 6:30 pm.
 Details will be shared by classroom teachers.
 C. Service Learning Projects

 Throughout the school year, numerous outreach projects are undertaken.
-These include canned food drives, Carpenter's Shelter dinner delivery, clothing drives, and the Alive Walk for the Homeless.
+These include canned food drives, Carpenter's Shelter dinner delivery, clothing drives, and the Mitten Tree.
 These service learning projects provide students with the important experience of helping others.